CSS Typed OM: Use Typed Values Instead of CSS Strings

 });

 Because animate() accepts CSSStyleValue objects in keyframes, you compose transforms and transition opacity values without ever touching a string.
+The keyframe array can mix typed values and plain numbers, and the browser handles interpolation between matching types automatically.

-Working with Custom Properties (CSS Variables)
+Working with custom properties (CSS variables)

 Custom properties resolve through computedStyleMap() the same as any other property: